 When Does Maritime Law Apply?

-Vessel owners and employers aren’t the only entities that can be held liable for injuries.
-Under general maritime law, you may also be able to pursue damages from a third party who is at fault for your losses.
+Vessel owners and employers aren’t the only entities that can be held liable for maritime injuries.
+You may also be able to pursue damages from a third party who is at fault (or shares some of the fault) for your losses.
 For example, depending on the details of your case, you may be able to file a negligence claim against third parties such as:

 - Maintenance and repair companies